This post was updated on September 26, 2022.

 Recently, I found myself explaining over and over again what my experience is as a black, queer1To me, queer represents any person who does NOT identify as heterosexual.
-Some people use this because they prefer to not have a specific label, or because they are figuring out what label feels best., woman.
+Some people use this word because they prefer to not have a specific label, or because they are figuring out what label feels best., woman.
 It’s what prompted me to write this essay.
 And it was because people were asking me about it.
 It got me thinking about what it means to be an ally to someone like me.

 I, personally, find the dictionary definition of the word “ally” to be quite lacking.

 While both provided definitions are accurate, there is another definition that rings true.
-I quite like the definition provided by the Human Right’s Organization if you want something thorough.
+I quite like the definition provided by the Human Right’s Organization if you want something more thorough.

 Why Are Allies Needed?

 Women needed men to get the vote.
 Black Americans needed white Americans to earn civil rights.
-Gay couples needed the efforts of straight people to be able to marry.
+Gay couples needed the efforts of straight people to be able to legally marry.
 Physically disabled citizens need abled politicians to lobby for accessible living spaces.
 No one ever accomplishes anything alone.

 Someone asked me recently (respectfully, which is why I answered them) why racism is still such a problem in this country.
 If slavery was abolished in 1865 and no one still around were slaves or owned slaves, why are so many white individuals made to feel as though they have done something to feel guilty for?

 The answer lies in the definition of racism itself: institutionalized oppression.
 To put it briefly, racism in and of itself is the systemization of putting others down and in place of others, creating an imbalance in values, which creates privilege.
 You can find this in the way many companies are run, in the way schools are still segregated, in the way that doctors treat patients, in the way movies and TV shows are cast.